• go back to previous page

 FACT FOCUS

-Since the government relocated to Taiwan in 1949, it has exercised jurisdiction over Taiwan proper, Penghu Islands, Kinmen Islands, Matsu Islands and a number of smaller islands, while China has been under the control of the authorities in Beijing.
+Since the government relocated to Taiwan in 1949, it has exercised jurisdiction over Taiwan Island, Penghu Islands, Kinmen Islands, Matsu Islands and a number of smaller islands, while China has been under the control of the authorities in Beijing.
 Beginning with the acceleration of Taiwan’s democratization in the late 1980s, many restrictions concerning civil exchanges with China have been lifted.
 Today, Taiwan is one of the biggest investors in China.
-Between 1991 and the end of December 2022, approved investment in China comprised 45,195 cases totaling US$203.33 billion.
-In 2022, the value of cross-strait trade was US$205.11 billion.
+Between 1991 and the end of December 2023, approved investment in China comprised 45,523 cases totaling US$206.37 billion.
+In 2023, the value of cross-strait trade reached US$165.97 billion.

 The Straits Exchange Foundation in Taipei City manages cross-strait technical and business affairs.(Chin Hung-hao)